johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Operations.md

 	1. Failure to use flow patterns or memory items
 	2. Failure to use checklists, or improper use

+### Completion Standards
-### Completion StandardsClient demonstrates appropriate knowledge of aircraft systems, abnormal and emergency procedures, and the ability to perform emergency procedures to ACS standards.
+Client demonstrates appropriate knowledge of aircraft systems, abnormal and emergency procedures, and the ability to perform emergency procedures to ACS standards.

-**Required Homework:**
+### Required Homework

 - [ ] Memorize emergency flows (you may wish to rent an aircraft and practice on the ground, although a picture also works)

+### Recommended Homework
-**Recommended Homework:** None
+None

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*